66.8% of Vernon youth DO NOT use cannabis, so talking with your youth, using reliable facts, is key to substance use prevention.

 Traveling through the body via the blood, it is sent to the body’s organs like the brain.
 Organs in the body have fatty tissues that quickly absorb the THC in marijuana, creating the intoxication.

-Marijuana today is much stronger than that of the 1970s and even ’90s.
-According to NIDA, in the early 1990s, the average THC content in confiscated marijuana samples was less than 4%.
+Cannabis today is much stronger than that of the 1970s and even ’90s.
+According to NIDA, in the early 1990s, the average THC content in confiscated cannabis samples was less than 4%.
 However, in 2018, it was more than 15%.

-Also, new methods of consumption of marijuana (dabbing and oils) deliver even higher levels THC to a person.
-The average marijuana extract contains more than 50% THC, with some samples exceeding 80%.
+Also, new methods of consumption of cannabis (dabbing and oils) deliver even higher levels THC to a person.
+The average cannabis extract contains more than 50% THC, with some samples exceeding 80%.

-There is a misconception in society that marijuana is not addictive.
+There is a misconception in society that cannabis is not addictive.
 But the true facts are that approximately 30% of people who use marijuana develop marijuana use disorder.
-That rate increases 4-7 times when people under the age of 18 engage in marijuana use.
+That rate increases 4-7 times when people under the age of 18 engage in Cannabis use.

-Click HERE TO LEARN THE TRUE FACTS REGARDING COMMON MISCONCEPTIONS regarding marijuana
+Click HERE TO LEARN THE TRUE FACTS REGARDING COMMON MISCONCEPTIONS regarding cannabis

 Sources: National Institute on Drug Abuse, 2019 RHS PRIDE Survey, Insurance Information Institute, Linden Oaks Behavioral Health